» Posts in the Psychiatry Category:

 A short animated film on the image of psychiatrists - written, directed and narrated by Dr Kamran Ahmed.
 In short it also explains the work of a psychiatrist.
 Entertaining and it really captures most of what psychiatry in our modern days really is.

 Please help us get a sense of the public sentiment towards psychiatry, psychiatrists, and psychiatric patients.
-We will be including this information in our presentation on The Public Face of Psychiatry at this year's annual meeting of The American Psychiatric Association.
+We will be including this information in our presentation on The Public Face of Psychiatry at this year’s annual meeting of The American Psychiatric Association.
 Please read all of the answers for all of the questions, then choose all that apply.
-If you choose "other," please type .....read more »
+If you choose “other,” please type in a response.
+This survey is totally anonymous and does not collect an IP address or any other identifying information.
+Please do not take our poll more than once!
+Thank you for participating!

 Once in a while some really clinical relevant results in research is published.
 Picture this: first time psychoses, recovered with antipsychotics.
 Still stable after one year.
 Should we discontinue the antipsychotic medication?
 Nope, discontinuation of the antipsychotic in first time psychotic patients after one year increases the risk of relapse.